aleronarjun/Rektext/README.md

 - First and foremost [this repo](https://github.com/thomalm/svhn-multi-digit) by Thomas is the core of the Deep Learning model.

-- Secondly [this video](https://www.youtube.com/watch?v=kFWKdLOxykE) by Siraj on Youtube is how I learnt to use TF on Android.
+- Secondly [this video](https://www.youtube.com/watch?v=kFWKdLOxykE) by Siraj on Youtube is how I learnt to use TF on Android, export pb files and use them in Android.
 Big thanks to him, check out his videos if you're into ML/DL.

 ### Any improvements/suggestions/queries are more than welcome.